NCAR/FastEddy-model/README.md

 limitations under the License.

 # Description
-FastEddy® (FE) is a large-eddy simulation (LES) model developed by the Research Applications Laboratory (RAL) at the National Center for Atmospheric Research (NCAR) in Boulder, Colorado, USA.
+FastEddy® (FE) is a large-eddy simulation (LES) model developed by the Research Applications Laboratory (RAL) at the U.S. National Science Foundation National Center for Atmospheric Research (NSF NCAR) in Boulder, Colorado, USA.
 The fundamental premise of FastEddy model development is to leverage the accelerated and more power efficient computing capacity of graphics processing units (GPU)s to enable not only more widespread use of LES in research activities but also to pursue the adoption of microscale and multiscale, turbulence-resolving, atmospheric boundary layer modeling into local scale weather prediction or actionable science and engineering applications.

 ## Contact
-Please submit all comments, feedback, suggestions, or questions by email to the NCAR FastEddy team at [fasteddy@ucar.edu](fasteddy@ucar.edu).
+Please submit all comments, feedback, suggestions, or questions by email to the NSF NCAR FastEddy team at [fasteddy@ucar.edu](fasteddy@ucar.edu).
 Further information about FastEddy applications and research is available via the [RAL website](https://ral.ucar.edu/solutions/products/fasteddy).

 # Getting Started
-To get started using FastEddy on NCAR's Casper architecture simple instructions are provided below.
+To get started using FastEddy on NSF NCAR's Casper architecture simple instructions are provided below.
 These include a brief explanation of how to compile FastEddy, an example PBS job submission script, and a pointer to tutorial documentation for idealized test cases.
 Finally, reference publications for model formulation are provided.

 ## Beta-build
-The Makefile-based build system included here assumes deployment on the NCAR Casper system https://arc.ucar.edu/knowledge_base/70549550.
+The Makefile-based build system included here assumes deployment on the NSF NCAR Casper system https://arc.ucar.edu/knowledge_base/70549550.
 FastEddy requires a C-compiler, MPI, and CUDA.
 On Casper ensure modules are loaded for openmpi, netcdf, and cuda with module -t list, and e.g. module load [intel or gnu/openmpi/cuda] as necessary.
 Currently, the default modules of intel, openMPI, and CUDA are loaded at login and suffice.

 1. Navigate to SRC/FEMAIN
 2. To build the FastEddy executable run make (optionally run make clean first if appropriate).